InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/paraview_glance.md

-title: Use the Vue.js UI Framework with itk.js to create a Web App
+title: Use the Vue.js UI Framework with itk-wasm to create a Web App
 ---

 <div style="height: 520px; width: 100%; padding-bottom: 25px;">